APaskey/dradrian/content/post/risk_vs_safety/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-I get a lot of questions about how to safely do what needs to be done in life during a pandemic.
+I get a lot of questions about how to safely do what may or may not need to be done in life during a pandemic.
 - “How can I safely get my groceries?”
 - “How can I safely travel on a plane?”
 - “How can I safely see my family for Christmas?”